Frequently Asked Questions

 What majors does CC offer?

-As a liberal arts college, there aren't significant differences in our departments and that you could change majors many times without having to leave CC.
+Our departmental offerings are on par with other liberal arts colleges.
+You could change majors many times without having to leave CC.
 Generally speaking, the most popular majors at CC are those that are popular nationally.

 What is the average class size?